devironl/twitter-face-ratio-computer/README.md

 68 images and 31 videos found

 Extracting faces from images...
-177 faces found on images
+177 potential faces found on images

 Extracting faces from videos...
-78 faces found on videos
+78 potential faces found on videos

 Computing ratios and generating mosaic...

 -------------------------------

-The reference face appears 37 times out of 99 media shared by BarackObama (Ratio: 37.37%) The reference face appears 37 times out of 204 faces popping up in the media shared by BarackObama (Ratio: 14.51%)
+The reference face appears 37 times out of 99 media shared by BarackObama (Ratio: 37.37%) The reference face appears 37 times out of 255 valid faces popping up in the media shared by BarackObama (Ratio: 14.51%)

 The mosaic has been generated : examples/BarackObama.png
 ```